dblqr/arch/README.md

 The management account hosts a dedicated VPC with an EKS cluster and a hosted VPN for access for internal tools that has network access to the other VPCs in the test, pre-prod, and production accounts.

 We run our instance ArgoCD from the management account and deploys are pushed out using the network access that the management account has.
 This gives us a single pane of glass as the management account produces deployments, while workload accounts’ clusters consume them.
-Clusters hold only read-only which allows promotion and policies to stay centralized.

 Cross-account IAM roles in each workload account will be used for delegated access, ensuring centralized governance and streamlined user lifecycle management across the organization.